 “It was absolute crap.
 We had 18 or 22 cents to split among the five of us so four cents each 6,000 times was 240 bucks.
 A big selling single.
 The album A Study In Black, I never saw any royalties from that.”

 In 1966 and 1967 Larry’s Rebels opened for numerous concert tour packages both in New Zealand and Australia.
 “The panache” of manager Russell Clark, and New Zealand promoter Harry M. Miller delivered the shows.
-Notable were the “Big Show” (Animals, Dave Dee Dozy Beaky Mick and Tich, Paul and Barry Ryan) in April 1967 and the Walker Brothers, Yardbirds, Roy Orbison.
+Notable were the “Big Show” (Eric Burdon and The Animals; Dave Dee, Dozy, Beaky, Mick and Tich; Paul and Barry Ryan) in April 1967 and the Walker Brothers, Yardbirds, Roy Orbison earlier that year.

 “Harry would bring three artists out at a time and they were funny bills.
 You’d think, where does Harry get off putting these weird acts together?
 My favourite tour was the Yardbirds with Jimmy Page.
 I thought the world of Jimmy, he was a lovely, lovely guy.
 He’d come directly from Petula Clark’s ‘Downtown’ sessions in London, he was a wonderful session guitar player.
 The Yardbirds had fired Jeff Beck in Chicago before they left America to play downunder.
 So he was a little bit out of his depth and he was drawn to us because we were also the new boys on the block.
 He was getting booed when the Yardbirds would start.
 All these kids in their Union Jacket coats, ‘Where’s Jeff?
 Fuck off!
 Where’s Jeff?’ until they heard him play and then he had them.
 He was using a violin bow with his Telecaster then.”